-Designed primarily for graduate students in animal husbandry, zoology, and nutrition, the course is, however, open to a limited number of undergraduate students by permission, regardless of college.
+Designed primarily for graduate students in the School of Agriculture; the course is, however, open to a limited number of advanced undergraduate students in animal husbandry.
+Permission to register is required of all other students, regardless of college or scholastic status.